k3nnethfrancis/leo/README.md

-# Please read!

-**For any problems running this specific bot:** [Discord Project Post](https://discord.com/channels/974519864045756446/1055336272543092757)

-**For general OpenAI API problems or questions:** [Discord API Discussions](https://discord.com/channels/974519864045756446/1037561178286739466)

-**For bugs in the template code:** create an Issue

-**For feature requests:** this repo is not accepting feature requests, you can discuss potential features in [Discord Project Post](https://discord.com/channels/974519864045756446/1055336272543092757)

-**For PRs:** only bug fix PRs wil be accepted.
-If you are implementing a new feature, please fork this repo.

-Thank you!

----
-# GPT Discord Bot
+# Project LION Discord Bot

-Example Discord bot written in Python that uses the [completions API](https://beta.openai.com/docs/api-reference/completions) to have conversations with the `text-davinci-003` model, and the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.
+Fork of OpenAI Discord bot written in Python that uses the [completions API](https://beta.openai.com/docs/api-reference/completions) to have conversations and ask questions over documents with gpt-3.
+Uses the the [moderations API](https://beta.openai.com/docs/api-reference/moderations) to filter the messages.

-**THIS IS NOT CHATGPT.**

-This bot uses the [OpenAI Python Library](https://github.com/openai/openai-python) and [discord.py](https://discordpy.readthedocs.io/).
+This bot uses the [OpenAI Python Library](https://github.com/openai/openai-python), [discord.py](https://discordpy.readthedocs.io/), and langchain.

 # Features
+### Chat
 - `/chat` starts a public thread, with a `message` argument which is the first user message passed to the bot
 - The model will generate a reply for every user message in any threads started with `/chat`
 - The entire thread will be passed to the model for each request, so the model will remember previous messages in the thread
 - when the context limit is reached, or a max message count is reached in the thread, bot will close the thread
 - you can customize the bot instructions by modifying `config.yaml`
 - you can change the model, the hardcoded value is `text-davinci-003`

+### Q&A
+- `/ask` initializes a document search Q&A query
+- The model will search over documents in the text/ folder
+- The users question will be displayed in the models response
+- You can add any .txt documents to the text/ folder for the model to use them in its search

 # Setup